ahdinosaur/bitcoin101/src/slides/money/problem-2.md

 High transactional friction.

-- need exact change for paper / coins
+- Need exact change for paper / coins
-- high fees (2-4%) for digital
+- High fees (2-4%) for digital
-- not possible to transfer digital on weekends
+- Digital may only work during business hours